altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 That group?"
 "F::That group?"
-"K::Girl was part of it, that guy whose head you bashed in was too" "F::One's with the black goo?"
+"K::Girl was part of it, that guy whose head you bashed in was too" "F::The one that spilt that black goo?"
-"K::What is that black goo Felix?"
+"K::What is that black goo, Felix?"
 *Felix turned to him*
 "F::You want to give me back my phone?"
 "K::So you can call a horde of zombies on your side in a second, no thanks"